kermitt2/grisp/README.md

 - in entity-fishing the loading of these files is automatic when building the project or starting the service (if not present), be sure to indicate the path to these above files in the entity-fishing config files.

 ### More to come

-We considering generating more KB data to be mapped: geonames, geospecies, etc.
+We considering generating more KB data to be mapped: geonames, geospecies, etc. and better exploiting Wikidata labels and statements.

 ## Credits